SamShowalter/airbender/README.md

 #### Imports
 ----------------------------------------------

-Before we start, let's import Pandas and Airbender's `DagLayer` class so we can validate our steps.
+Before we start, let's import Pandas and Airbender's `DagLayer` class so we can validate our configurations.

 ```python
 from airbender.dag.layers import DagLayer